ivoafonsobispo/ivoafonsobispo/README.md

 ### Hi

-My name is Ivo and I'm a Computer Engineering Student @ IPL - Polytechnic of Leiria from Portugal.
+My name is Ivo and I'm a Researcher and Software Engineering Student @ IPL - Polytechnic of Leiria.

 💬 Reach me by email or LinkedIn! ivoafobispo@gmail.com | [linkedin.com/in/ivoafonsobispo](http://linkedin.com/in/ivoafonsobispo)